How Much Magnesium Per Day Should You Take?

 How Much Magnesium Should You Take Per Day?

-Magnesium is essential for your health, and the daily amount you need can vary based on your age, gender, and whether you're pregnant.
+Magnesium is essential for health, and the daily amount you need can vary depending on your age, gender, and pregnancy.

 To help clarify, here's a table overview of how much of this vital mineral different groups should aim to intake daily: